siddhantkushwaha/SYNTHETIC_WORD_IMAGES/README.md

-# SYNTHETIC_WORD_IMAGES
-Python project to generate word level images for training OCR models.
+### Python project to generate word level images for training OCR models.

 Add new fonts to ./fonts directory